AzmiHaider92/PainterByNumbers/README.md

 The goal of the competition is to build a network that learns artists' painting style.

-The network is built to generate feature vectors for painting in a way that paintings of same artists' feature vectors are closer to each other than feature vectors of paintings of different artists.
 Example: left and middle paintings are Van Gogh's, while the right painting is Picasso's.
 <p align="center">
   <img src="photos/n-3861-00-000045-hd.jpg" height="300" />